 The solenoid model illustrates the packaging or folding of DNA within the eukaryotic cell nucleus.
-It was first introduced by the scientist’s named John Finch and Aaron Klug in the year 1976.
-In eukaryotes, the DNA is organized compactly by the association of bead-like histone octamer and linker histone, while in prokaryotes the DNA content is dispersed throughout the cell.
-The solenoid model is a one-start helix arrangement of nucleosome cores in such a way that each lie parallel to each other along the same helix.
+It was first introduced by the scientist’s John Finch and Aaron Klug in the year 1976.
+In eukaryotes, the DNA is organized compactly due to the association of bead-like histone octamer and linker histones.

+Oppositely, the DNA content in prokaryotes is dispersed throughout the cell.
+The solenoid model is a one-start helix arrangement of nucleosome cores so that each lies parallel to the other along the same helix.

-Content: Solenoil Model
+Content: Solenoid Model

 Definition of Solenoid Model

-The protein complex (histone octamer) attached to the core DNA is termed as a nucleosome.
+The protein complex (histone octamer) attached to the core DNA is termed a nucleosome.
 Then, the H1 protein seals the wrapped DNA around the core protein.
 In this way, multiple nucleosomes can polymerize to form oligonucleosome.
-The nucleosome cores attach through a 35-58 bp long segment of linker DNA, which colloquially known as chromatosome.
+The nucleosome cores attach through a 35-58 bp long segment of linker DNA, colloquially known as chromatosome.

 While studying the solenoid model, we will go through some important terms that we must know.

 The degree of compaction gradually increases with the leading stages of the cell cycle.
-During metaphase, the chromatids become highly condensed to form chromosomes that are having a diameter of 1400 nm.
+During metaphase, chromatids become highly condensed to form chromosomes that are having a diameter of 1400 nm.

 Overview of Solenoid Model

-DNA is negatively charged (due to phosphate ions), by which it gets attracted to the positively charged H1 protein (due to presence of arginine, histidine and lysine residues).
+DNA is negatively charged (due to phosphate ions), by which it gets attracted to the positively charged H1 protein (due to the presence of arginine, histidine and lysine residues).
 There were two models given for the DNA packaging, namely solenoid and zigzag.